CurveDocs/curve-docs/docs/crvUSD/amm.md

 - **`price_oracle`**: The collateral price fetched from a price oracle contract.
 - **`get_p`**: The price of colalteral in the AMM itself.

 When `price_oracle` equals `get_p`, the external oracle price and the AMM price are identical, indicating no need for arbitrage.
 When the external oracle price diverges, the AMM price `get_p` is adjusted to be more sensitive than the regular `price_oracle`, creating arbitrage opportunities.
-Essentially, arbitrage traders are incentivized to maintain `get_p = price_oracle` within the LLAMMA.
+Essentially, arbitrage traders are incentivized to maintain `get_p = price_oracle` within the AMM.

 <figure markdown="span">
   ![](../assets/images/llamma/ramp-cubic.svg){ width="700" }